Battle of Nuwakot: Battle

-Kulananda Dhakal said, 26 September 1744 was the auspicious day for launching the attack.
+Kulananda Dhakal informed Shah that the 26th of September was the auspicious day for launching the attack.
 Day before, Shah commanded Kaji Kalu Pande to be ready for a strike, the Gorkhas, got together with their weapons, and the king split the army into three groups.
 The king told them to mount an attack from three directions.
 There was a chance that Nuwakot defenders would not be aware of an incoming attack if Gorkhas launched from the north and northeast since they believed that west and south were the suitable directions for an attack.
 Prithvi Narayan Shah planned to surprise them by attacking from an unanticipated way, he told the first group to go to Mahamandal through northeast route by using Gorkhu, the second group to attack Mahamandal from Dharampani, and the third group to assault Nuwakot directly from using Tindhare route.

 Kalu Pande, Chautaria Mahodam Kirti Shah, and Prithivi Narayan Shah led the first to third groups, respectively.
 Three groups met at Shubha Ghat, Jaluwa Manjhi, transported them across the Trishuli River, the force also included the brother of the king Dal Mardan Shah, royal preceptor, priest and astrologers, who were given weapons.
 Nuwakot was guarded by few soldiers but they were on the alert to fight back the Gorkhali forces and they were on defensive positions.
-They did not have much-advanced war materials, only a few guns, and they had the traditional weapons like bow and arrows, Khundas, swords, and spears.
-This was because it hard to obtain guns and ammo thus they were used in small quantities.
-Indra Jātrā, one of the biggest festival, was being celebrated by the people of Kantipur, consequently, Jayant Rana, did not get any troops.
+They did not have much advanced war materials, only a few guns, and they had the traditional weapons like bow and arrows, Khundas, swords, and spears.
+This was because it was hard to obtain guns and ammo and thus they were used in small quantities.
+Indra Jātrā, one of the biggest festival, was being celebrated by the people of Kantipur and consequently, Jayant Rana, did not get any troops.